Polar Bear Cookies

 - Chill the dough in the fridge for about 2 hours, in the freezer for 30 minutes, or in the fridge overnight.
 If you chill the dough overnight, let it sit out at room temperature for about 10 minutes before trying to roll it out.
 This will make it easier to roll out!

-- Sprinkle additional flour on top of the dough and the rolling pin.
-Roll the chilled dough to be 1/3 inch thick and cut out 2 1/2 inch circles with a flour-dusted cookie cutter.
+- Roll the dough to be 1/3 inch thick and cut out 2 1/2 inch circles with a flour-dusted cookie cutter.
 If you don't have a circle cutter that size, use a round glass that's similar in size.
 Use a kitchen brush to brush any excess flour off the cookies and place them on the prepared baking sheets.
 The cookies don't spread much as they bake, so you can place them about 1 inch apart.

 - Use a 3/4-inch circle cutter to cut out smaller circles from the remaining dough to make the ears of the bears.
 If you don't have a cutter this size, use a small bottle cap that's similar in size.
 You will need twice as many small circles as you cut out of the bigger circles so that each bear can have two ears.
 Use the same small cookie cutter to cut out a small bit of each little circle to help the ears sit flush against the larger circles (see picture above).
 Place two of these on the side of each big circle cookie and gently press down where the dough meets to help them stick together.